C4RR0T02/Server-and-Cloud-Security/Server Security Basics.md

 - Created by leaving connection half open
     - Sends a spoofed SYN packet
     - Server tries to respond but unable to reach client
-- Server continuously leaves open connnections waiting for the connection to timeot before freeing the port
+- Server continuously leaves open connections waiting for the connection to timeout before freeing the port

 ### Ping Flood
 - Flood victim with ping request
 - Very effective when launched by zombies in a botnet (DDoS)
-- System gets ocerwhelmed trying to answer ping request
+- System gets overwhelmed trying to answer ping request
 - Common Mitigation
     - Block ICMP traffic
     - Use Active intrusion detection system